GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/PIPELINE_DEPLOYMENTS.md

 # Pipeline deployments

-The *Secured Data Warehouse Module* creates a secured Bigquery Data Warehouse infrastructure.
-To use this infrastructure to deploy new Dataflow Flex Pipelines use the instructions in the following sections.
+To use the infrastructure created by *Secured Data Warehouse Module* to deploy Dataflow Flex Pipelines, use the instructions in the following sections.

 We assume you are familiar with [Deploying a Pipeline](https://cloud.google.com/dataflow/docs/guides/deploying-a-pipeline).

 ## *Secured Data Warehouse Module* deployment

-It is necessary configure some controls for the deployment of the Secured Data Warehouse to allow user to create Dataflow Flex pipelines.
+It is necessary configure some controls for the deployment of the Secured Data Warehouse to allow a user to create Dataflow Flex pipelines.

 The Secured Data Warehouse module uses [VPC Service Controls](https://cloud.google.com/vpc-service-controls/docs/service-perimeters).